 The Willoughby City Strategy is the overarching document that drives our community planning.
 It is supported by Council’s four year Delivery Program and the annual Operational Plan and Budget.
 These plans indicate how Council intends on achieving the community outcomes articulated in the Willoughby City Strategy.
 They also indicate how we will measure our performance, allocate necessary resources and determine roles and responsibilities.

-Willoughby City Council developed a Community Engagement Strategy to assist future planning activities and the development of Our Future Willoughby 2028.
-The strategy supported a local democratic processes by encouraging community interest in civic issues, promoting social justice and keeping people well informed of local and regional issues.
+In 2018, Willoughby City Council developed a Community Engagement Strategy to assist future planning activities and the development of Our Future Willoughby 2028.
+The strategy supports local democratic processes by encouraging community interest in civic issues, promoting social justice and keeping people well informed of local and regional issues.

-Council’s Community Engagement Framework was endorsed in October 2016 and consists of
+The Willoughby Community Participation Plan now forms part of Council’s Community Engagement Framework which was endorsed in October 2016 and consists of

 The Community Engagement Policy outlines the objectives, principles and scope of the Framework.
-Council will be reviewing this Framework in the coming months to align with new legislation amendments to the Environmental Planning and Assessment Act (EPA Act) that came into effect in March 2018, Community Participation Plans (CPP) and Notifying Planning Decisions.
+Council will be reviewing this Framework in the coming months.